launchbynttdata/lcaf-component-terragrunt/README.md

 `linkfiles/scripts/tg-boilerplate-code.sh` file contains bash commands to generate terragrunt boilerplate code in skeleton repositories.
 The script is run using `make target` named `terragrunt/generate`.

-The generated terragrunt boilerplate code is specific to AWS cloud platform.